dbj-vessels/example/readme.md

 ├───docs                // not a container └───frontend            // container
 ```
-- each container in a separate folder
+- each container code is in a separate folder
 - keep the `Dockerfile`s in them individual container folders
 - `docker-compose.yaml` is in the root folder
-- create and use the simple script (`decoupled_build.cmd` in this case) to remove and restart building your compose app.
+- create and use the simple script (`decoupled_build.cmd` in this case) to remove and restart deploying your compose app.

 ```bat
 @echo off